thisfred/val/README.rst

 of.

-I have not optimized much, but for the kind of schemas I need (specifically: to validate JSON that has been loaded into python structures,) I have some anecdotal evidence that it's around 10x faster than both schema and flatland.
+I have not optimized much, but for the kind of schemas I need (specifically: to validate JSON that has been loaded into python structures,) but I have some anecdotal evidence that it's around ten times faster than both schema and flatland.
 (Again, that is mostly because it does way less.)

 The schemas understood by val are very similar to the ones in schema_ , but not 100% compatible::